kstenerud/concise-encoding/ce-structure.md

 #### Deserialization Complexity

 Depending on the implementation, some operations can get expensive very quickly the larger the object is, exhibiting O(n²) or sometimes even O(n³) behavior.
 This is particularly true of "big int" type structures in many languages.
-Even attempting to deserialize values as small as 10^1000 into a BigInt could DOS such systems.
+Even attempting to deserialize values as small as 10^1000 into a BigInt could DOS some systems.

 #### Other Vulnerabilities